Concordia Graduate & Continuing Studies is an approved provider of social work continuing education for MN (MNBSW) and ND (NDBSWE).

 Dr. Laurie Dahley, PhD, MSW/LISW

-Laurie Dahley has over 40 years in a career in social work and brings her practice experience along with her academic research to this presentation.
-From work with clients to administrative responsibilities, boundary issues have emerged as an area of interest to her.
-She brings stories from the field, as well as what literature tells us, to assist the participant in understanding the importance of maintaining healthy boundaries in practice.
+Laurie Dahley has over 43 years in a career in social work and brings her practice experience along with her academic research to this presentation.
+With decades of working in medical settings, she has extensive history of working with individuals struggling with grief and loss as well as those who experience depressive episodes.
+She brings stories from the field, as well as what literature tells us, to assist the participant in understanding the importance of knowing what we are dealing with in this area of practice if we are to be effective with our clients.
 Dr. Dahley has served on the Minnesota Board of Social Work as well as serving as President of the Minnesota Social Service Association.
-She is on faculty at Concordia College’s Social Work Program and makes her home in the beautiful lakes area in Minnesota.
+She is currently a Professor Emeritus at Concordia College having retired after 17 years on the faculty of Concordia College’s Social Work Program.
+She makes her home in the beautiful lakes area in Minnesota.

 Graduate & Continuing Studies901 8th St SMoorhead, MN 56562Concordia Collegecontinue@cord.edu218.299.3567

 We'll remember you the next time you register for an event